ws464/java-streams/assignments.md

 ]
 ```

 Bonus points for using a Map (Dictionary) in conjunction with the map function.
-This solution can be
-as simple as two lines of code.

 # Ex.
 2 Null to N/A
 Use a `stream.map()` to rename the department name to 'N/A' for all the departments: